py-pdf/fpdf2/docs/Text.md

 ## .write()
 Prints multi-line text between the page margins, starting from the current position.
-When the right margin is reached, a line break occurs at the most recent space or soft-hyphen character, and text continues from the left margin.
+When the right margin is reached, a line break occurs at the most recent space or soft-hyphen character (in word wrap mode) or at the current position (in character break mode), and text continues from the left margin.
-A manual break happens any time the \\n character is met, Upon method exit, the current position is left near the end of the text, ready for the next call to continue without a gap, potentially with a different font or size set.
+A manual break happens any time the \\n character is met.
+Upon method exit, the current position is left near the end of the text, ready for the next call to continue without a gap, potentially with a different font or size set.
 Returns a boolean indicating if page break was triggered.

 The primary purpose of this method is to print continuously wrapping text, where different parts may be rendered in different fonts or font sizes.
 This contrasts eg. with `.multi_cell()`, where a change in font family or size can only become effective on a new line.